 - When you are feeling foggy or confused.

 - When you are unable to let go.

 The Basic Nine Round Exercise

-This is the basic exercise and is one of the best Buddhist breathing methods for beginners.
+This is the basic meditative breathing technique and is one of the best Buddhist breathing methods for beginners.

 There are two different versions of this method.
 The first is the most basic one.
 To show you this method, I’ve shared tuition from the Dalai Lama.

 In the tantric Nine Round Breathing exercise, you visualise the three energy channels in the body.
 This is very helpful for purifying the mind.
 It’s often used at the start of a meditation session in order to calm and centre the mind, ready for the next exercise.

 - Start by imagining your body as empty.

 - Now focus on the central channel, which starts in the same spot as the Eyebrow Chakra.

 - The Central Channel flows down the skull straight down to a spot that is precisely four fingers width under your naval.
 It is coloured a transparent blue about as thick as a thick piece of string.
 On either side of this Central Channel are two more channels.
 Both of these are transparent and are as thick as a piece of string.
 The left channel is white—the right one red.